 (a) The trade name or mark of the applicant;

-(b) The specific identification code of the module; This specific identification code shall comprise the starting letters “MD” for “MODULE” followed by the approval mark without the circle as prescribed in paragraph 3.3.2. or by the UI without the truncated circle as prescribed in paragraph 3.3.3.
+(b) The specific identification code of the module; This specific identification code shall comprise the starting letters “MD” for “MODULE” followed by the markings as prescribed in paragraph 3.3.2.1. without the circle and paragraph 3.3.2.2., or by the UI without the truncated circle as prescribed in paragraph 3.3.3.

 In case several non identical light source modules are used, followed by additional symbols or characters;